Zimbabwean cricket team in New Zealand in 2011–12: Only Test

 New Zealand added another 103 runs in the first hour of play.
-After Watling (102*) made his first career century, as New Zealand declared at drinks for 7dec/495.
+After Watling (102*) made his first career century, New Zealand declared at drinks for 7dec/495.

 The New Zealand bowlers decimated the Zimbabwean batting line-up in its first innings.
 Zimbabwe was reduced to 5/20 at lunch, and dismissed for 51 in the 29th over, with Malcolm Waller (23) the only Zimbabwean to reach double figures.
 The New Zealand bowlers shared the wickets, with all four fast bowlers (Martin, Southee, Bracewell and Boult) claiming two wickets each.
 Leading by 444 runs, New Zealand enforced the follow-on.

 The second innings started no better, as Zimbabwe was reduced to 5/12 shortly after tea, with Chris Martin taking three early wickets.
 Zimbabwe finally managed to compile some partnerships in the lower order, with Regis Chakabva (63) and Graeme Cremer (26) adding 63 for the seventh wicket.
 New Zealand ultimately dismissed Zimbabwe again inside extended play at the end of the day, for a score of 143.
 Chris Martin (6/26) and Doug Bracewell (3/26) were the leading bowlers in the second innings, and Martin was named man of the match, with match figures of 8/31.